 About our Vet Clinic

-Wellington SPCA’s Veterinary Clinic is a fully equipped veterinary practice offering high-level veterinary care for companion animals in the Wellington region.
-That means that whether your pet was adopted from the SPCA or not, your pets are welcome here.
+SPCA’s Veterinary Clinic in Wellington is a fully equipped veterinary practice offering high-level veterinary care for companion animals in the Wellington region.
+That means that whether your pet was adopted from SPCA or not, your pets are welcome here.

-Our Veterinary Clinic at Wellington SPCA is located in a historical purpose-built hospital, nestled in the peaceful surroundings of Wellington’s town belt.
+Our veterinary clinic is located in a historical purpose-built hospital, nestled in the peaceful surroundings of Wellington’s town belt.

 Our facilities and team offer a wide variety of services ranging from annual health checks and vaccinations to ensure your pet is protected against preventable illnesses, to diagnostic tools such as digital radiography, ultrasound and in-house laboratory for full blood biochemistry.